ZixeSea/ServerStats/README.md

 ![Image](https://cdn.discordapp.com/attachments/465201693538254848/522082030029242374/setName.png)

-## Saved data (FireStore)
+## Saved data (MongoDB)

-Of courese the bot needs the save some data and the only data the bot needs is 3 channel IDs.
+Of courese the bot needs the save some data and the bot only save data he realy needs.
 The bot is made with the [**AVG law**](https://www.amsadvocaten.com/blog/intellectual-property-law-in-the-netherlands/are-you-ready-for-the-new-general-data-protection-regulation-avg/) in mind, that means that I only save data if i need to and won't save personal data.

 ## Discord bot list sites